waldolin/ai-masterdream-copilot/README.md

 ![LOAD MODEL](./images/18.png)

-import jsonl and use GPU acceleration
+import jsonl and use GPU acceleration by clicking GPU offload as MAX as you can.

 ![LOAD MODEL](./images/11.png)